5 free things to do in Columbus, Ohio with kids

 #5 Take a sensory-loving stroll through the North Market

 Fresh flowers, aged cheese, and savory sweets.
-Ok, so it?s free in theory but you may end up dropping a few bucks after you decide you MUST take home that bag of coffee (and maybe a few chocolates for your Mom stash).
+Ok, so it’s free in theory but you may end up spending a few bucks after you decide you MUST take home that bag of coffee (and maybe a few chocolates for your Mom stash).

 I hope these 5 free things help you to explore more of Columbus.
 Have you been to any?
 Maybe you have more to add to the list?